 AIMS - Timely detection and treatment of sight threatening diabetic retinopathy (STDR) is key for the avoidance of visual impairment.
-This study identify patients who will develop STDR within a one-year screen interval, and explore the impact of simple stratification rules on prediction.
+This study proposes a multivariate approach to identify patients who will develop STDR within a one-year screen interval, and explores the impact of simple stratification rules on prediction.

 MATERIAL AND METHODS – A 7-year dataset (2009-2016) from people with diabetes (PWD) was analyzed using a novel multivariate longitudinal discriminant approach.
 Level of diabetic retinopathy assessed from routine digital screening photographs of both eyes was jointly modeled using clinical data collected over time.
-Simple stratification rules based on retinopathy level were also applied.
+Simple stratification rules based on retinopathy level were also applied and compared with the multivariate discriminant approach.

 RESULTS – Data from 13,103 PWD (49,520 screening episodes) were analyzed.
-The multivariate approach accurately predicted whether patients developed STDR or not within a year from the time of prediction in 8.% of patients (.-89.7), compared to 56.7% and 79.% achieved by the two stratification rules.
-While the stratification rules detected up to 95.2% of the STDR cases (sensitivity) only 55.6% of patients who did not develop STDR were correctly identified (specificity), compared to 8.% and 8.%, respectively, achieved by the multivariate risk model.
+The multivariate approach accurately predicted whether patients developed STDR or not within a year from the time of prediction in 84.0% of patients (95%CI: 80.4%-89.7%), compared to 56.7% (55.5%-58.0%) and 79.7% (78.8%-80.6%) achieved by the two stratification rules.
+While the stratification rules detected up to 95.2% (92.2-97.6) of the STDR cases (sensitivity) only 55.6% (54.5-56.7) of patients who did not develop STDR were correctly identified (specificity), compared to 85.4% (80.4%-89.7%) and 84.0% (80.7%-87.6%), respectively, achieved by the multivariate risk model.

-CONCLUSIONS – Accurate prediction of progression to STDR in PWD can be achieved using a multivariate risk model whil also desirable specificity. hile simple stratification rules can achieve good levels of sensitivity, our study indicates that their lower specificity (high false positive rate) would a greater frequency of eye examinations.
+CONCLUSIONS – Accurate prediction of progression to STDR in PWD can be achieved using a multivariate risk model whilst also maintaining desirable specificity.
+While simple stratification rules can achieve good levels of sensitivity, our study indicates that their lower specificity (high false positive rate) would therefore necessitate a greater frequency of eye examinations.

 INTRODUCTION

-Early detection and treatment of sight threatening diabetic retinopathy (STDR), a stage of diabetic retinopathy requiring referral to an ophthalmologist, is important to avoid visual impairment in people with diabetes (PWD) (1-7).
+Early detection and treatment of sight threatening diabetic retinopathy (STDR), a stage of diabetic retinopathy (DR) requiring referral to an ophthalmologist, is important to avoid visual impairment in people with diabetes (PWD) (1-7).
 Risk factors for the development and progression of DR have been identified in epidemiological and observational studies (8-21).
-Evidence of the influence of clinical variables in DR progression, such as duration of diabetes, HbA1c, type of diabetes, etc., has been widely reported (3, 8, 9, 19, 21-23).
+Evidence of the influence of clinical variables in DR progression, such as duration of diabetes, glycosolated haemoglobin (HbA1c), type of diabetes, etc., has been widely reported (3, 8, 9, 19, 21-23).

-Given the low annual incidence rate of STDR in the population developed countries (<3%), personalized risk-based screening a cost-effective approach reduce the economic burden on health systems without compromising efficacy (8, 9, 24).
-Identifying STDR early is important, not just to enable prompt and effective treatment and maintenance of vision, but also to allow cost-effective screening intervals tailored to patients’ needs.
-The potential benefit of a personalized screening approach (where patients at higher risk are screened more often than low risk) depends on the accuracy and validity of the predictive model utilized and on the associated costs.
-Data collected from a patient over time (longitudinal data) that capture changes of clinical markers could be used to improve the accuracy of a predictive model.
+Given the low annual incidence rate of STDR in the population with diabetes in developed countries (<3%), personalized risk-based screening should offer a cost-effective approach to reduce the economic burden on health systems without compromising efficacy (8, 9, 24).
+Identifying STDR early is important, not just to enable prompt and effective treatment and thus maintenance of vision, but also to allow cost-effective screening intervals tailored to patients’ needs.
+The potential benefit of a personalized screening approach (where patients at higher risk are screened more often than those at low risk) depends on the accuracy and validity of the predictive model utilized and on the associated costs.
+Data collected from a patient over time (longitudinal data) that captures changes of clinical markers could be used to improve the accuracy of a predictive model.
 In this study, the individual trajectories of the clinical profiles in people with diabetes are used to develop and to validate a predictive model for STDR.